robertson809/genetic-programming-school-segregation/README.md

 ### Selection and Evolution

-We began by generating 100 random solutions, and created successive generations of size 100 using a tournament selection algorithm outlined in Miller et al.’s “Genetic Algo- rithms, Tournament Selection, and the Effects of Noise.” to evolove the population until it converged (Miller et al. 1995).
+We began by generating 100 random solutions, and created successive generations of size 100 using a tournament selection algorithm outlined in Miller et al.’s “Genetic Algorithms, Tournament Selection, and the Effects of Noise.” to evolove the population until it converged (Miller et al. 1995).

 **Tornament Selection** Tournament selection chooses individuals from the population to reproduce by splitting a pop